bvchoksi/Data-Engineering-Nanodegree/6 Capstone/README.md

 #### Fact Table

-- Fact I-94

-Contains an immigrant's information such as port of entry, citizenship and residency, arrival mode, visa type, arrival and departure date, age and gender.
+- I-94: Contains an immigrant's information such as port of entry, citizenship and residency, arrival mode, visa type, arrival and departure date, age and gender.

 #### Dimension Tables

-- Country

-Contains country code and name to provide detail behind a numeric citizenship country code and residence country code in I-94 fact table.
+- Country: Contains country code and name to provide detail behind a numeric citizenship country code and residence country code in I-94 fact table.

-- Airport

-Contains airport information such as name, type, city and state linked by IATA code to I-94 fact table.
+- Airport: Contains airport information such as name, type, city and state linked by IATA code to I-94 fact table.

-- Arrival Mode

-Contains detail such as arrival by air, sea or land for a numeric arrival mode in I-94 fact table.
+- Arrival Mode: Contains detail such as arrival by air, sea or land for a numeric arrival mode in I-94 fact table.

-- Visa Type

-Contains detail such as business, pleasure or student visa for a numeric visa type code in I-94 fact table.
+- Visa Type: Contains detail such as business, pleasure or student visa for a numeric visa type code in I-94 fact table.

 #### Technology Choice